What SEOs Need to Know About Core Web Vitals & Performance Testing}

 To make this even more complicated, if you have a page whereby the CrUX report does not include enough field data for the URL you are testing, they will present the 'Origin Summary' instead:

-Basically, this means that they take all the other pages on your website for which they do have CrUX data, and use this to aggregate a sort of sitewide field data score.
+Anyway, the 'Origin Summary' means that they take all the other pages on your website for which they do have CrUX data, and use this to aggregate a sort of sitewide field data score.
 While this tells you nothing about the individual page, it does provide some directional insight into the state of the site as a whole.

 Lighthouse